bladedancer/Hybrid/meshdemo/README.md

 This script creates the cluster, installs helm and loads in the images the demo will use.

+*NOTE*: our istio deploy doesn't work with this version of k8s...you can install it manually but it's a pain.

 ### Connecting to AMPLIFY Central

 For convenience this setup is creating a self-signed key for the central cluster and pregenerate keys for SDA and CSA agents.
 In production you should follow the steps in: https://docs.axway.com/bundle/axway-open-docs/page/docs/central/add_hybrid_env/index.html